HMS E50

 HMS E50 was a British E-class submarine built by John Brown, Clydebank.
 She was launched on 13 November 1916 and was commissioned on 23 January 1917.
 E50 was damaged in a collision with the Imperial German Navy submarine UC-62 while submerged in the North Sea off the North Hinder Light Vessel on 19 March 1917.

-E 50 was lost on 1 February 1918, and it was earlier believed that she struck a mine in the North Sea off the South Dogger Light Vessel.
+E50 was lost on 1 February 1918, and it was earlier believed that she struck a mine in the North Sea off the South Dogger Light Vessel.
 In 2011 the wreck was found by a Danish Expedition much closer to the Danish coast, 65 NM west of Nymindegab.

 Design

 Like all post-E8 British E-class submarines, E50 had a displacement of 662 LT at the surface and 807 LT while submerged.
 She had a total length of 180 ft and a beam of 22 ft 8.5 in.
 She was powered by two 800 hp Vickers eight-cylinder two-stroke diesel engines and two 420 hp electric motors.
 The submarine had a maximum surface speed of 16 kn and a submerged speed of 10 kn.
 British E-class submarines had fuel capacities of 50 LT of diesel and ranges of 3255 mi when travelling at 10 kn.
 E50 was capable of operating submerged for five hours when travelling at 5 kn.

 E50 was armed with a 12-pounder 76 mm QF gun mounted forward of the conning tower.
 She had five 18 inch (450 mm) torpedo tubes, two in the bow, one either side amidships, and one in the stern; a total of 10 torpedoes were carried.

 E-Class submarines had wireless systems with 1 kW power ratings; in some submarines, these were later upgraded to 3 kW systems by removing a midship torpedo tube.
 Their maximum design depth was 100 ft although in service some reached depths of below 200 ft.
 Some submarines contained Fessenden oscillator systems.